Skip to main content

 As in every "Nosferatu" version, Hutter/Jonathan's wealthy friends agree to guest Ellen/Lucy until his return.
 In the original 1922, they are Harding, and his sister, Ruth; while in Werner Herzog’s adaptation, they were renamed Schrader, and his sister Mina (as in Mina Murray from the "Dracula" novel).

 The Hardings were further explored on Robert Eggers’ adaptation, and are now husband and wife, with two daughters.
-These characters provide much of the 19th century context around Ellen's "sickness" and how she's medicalized by this society, and according to Robert Eggers: “here you see the downfall of a family, which was something that is not in many versions but I thought would be potentially satisfying and also satisfying to explore.”
+These characters provide much of the 19th century context around Ellen's "sickness" and how she's medicalized by this societyand according to Robert Eggershere you see the downfall of a family, which was something that is not in many versions but I thought would be potentially satisfying and also satisfying to explore.”
 Here, the Hardings also represent the perfect Victorian family; lead by a patriarch, a submissive and deeply religious wife, who lives entirely for her husband and children.
-Their wealth is very aspirational to Thomas, as we shall see.
+Their wealth is very aspirational to Thomas.

-In Robert Eggers' adaptation, Friedrich Harding is a subversion of Sir Arthur Holmwood character from the "Dracula" novel: extremely wealthy, but he's no longer an aristocrat.
+In Robert Eggers' adaptation, Friedrich Harding is sort of a subversion of Sir Arthur Holmwood from the "Dracula" novel: extremely wealthy, but he's no longer an aristocrat.
 He's still one of the narrative foils to Count Orlok/Dracula, as he is in the book, and, similar to the novel, still employs his wealth to work against him, by financing Ellen's Victorian treatment, and try to put an end to her "trances".
 His repulse for Ellen parallels Arthur's adversion to Vampire Lucy and the "foul Thing that we had so dreaded and grown to hate".
-His wife, Anna, embodies many characteristics of Mina Murray's character (especially how she was interpreted by 1970's Feminist literary critics) and her friendship with Ellen parallels Mina and Lucy from the novel, the same mothering quality, and Mina/Anna as pragmantic and rational, and Lucy/Ellen as sensitive and emotional.
+His wife, Anna, takes some of Mina Murray's plots while in Whitby, and her friendship with Ellen is reminiscent of Mina and Lucy's, with Mina/Anna as pragmantic and rational, and Lucy/Ellen as sensitive and emotional.
+Nevertheless, Anna Harding is more evocative of Mrs. Westenra, Lucy's mother, and has references to this character, as well.

 Later that night, Thomas and Ellen head to the Hardings household.
 Right in the carriage, the viewer sees the couple wearing their finest clothes to dinner.
 And while the keywords for the Hutters home are “humble” yet “aspirational”, the Harding home, on the contrary, is Biedermeier extravagance, a statement to their wealth and social status, as Friedrich is a rich shipmerchant.